 Responsible conduct of research in studies at Arcada

 As a student at Arcada, you are part of the Finnish scientific community.
 Within your studies you receive guidance in good scientific practice and education in professional ethics.
 In your studies you shall follow good scientific practice when you participate in exams, make surveys and write reports and theses.

-Arcada has committed itself to following the guidelines Responsible conduct of research and procedures for handling allegations of misconduct in Finland, published by the Finnish Advisory Board of Research Integrity.
+Arcada has committed itself to following the guidelines R External linkesponsible conduct of research and procedures for handling allegations of misconduct in Finland External link, published by the Finnish Advisory Board of Research Integrity.
 Arcada’s own document Directive for the responsible conduct of research in studies and reserach at Arcada (see below) are based on these guidelines.